 For more information on “The Total Number of Recycled PCs Donated to Welfare Facilities under the OGIS-RI’s Hajimaru-kun Personal Computer Donation Program exceeds 3,000,” click here to read a press release.
 (Japanese version only)

-Osaka Gas operates “My Pro Showcase Kansai,” a program that supports regional projects undertaken by Kansai-based “social designers” and nonprofit organizations, jointly with Greenz, an NPO known as the operator of the online magazine “greenz.jp.”
+Osaka Gas Network Co., Ltd., which is one of the Daigas Group companies, operates “My Pro Showcase Kansai,” a program that supports regional projects undertaken by Kansai-based “social designers” and nonprofit organizations, jointly with Greenz, an NPO known as the operator of the online magazine “greenz.jp.”
 The program supports these organizations and individuals working to support child care and education, build communities, and help people with disabilities.
 Many social issues touch our lives, and these issues are becoming more advanced and complex.
 Osaka Gas regards the practitioners of “My Project = Starting to Solve Social Issues by Considering Them as if They Were My Own” as future partners in livening up communities in the Kansai region.
 Osaka Gas disseminates their activities to society and aims to collaborate with various stakeholders.

 Since FY2016, Osaka Gas’s membership-based website “My Osaka Gas” has been working on “Social Design+,” a project that supports Kansai-based social design leaders who are striving to solve social issues.

-In FY2021, in an effort to contribute to the local community, Osaka Gas collaborated with and supported NPOs working to resolve local community issues to help them continue their activities despite the COVID-19 pandemic.
-We held an online seminar titled “Restart!—Let’s Think from the Frontline Reality about ‘Resumption of Activities and Countermeasures against the Second Wave’ in the With-COVID-19 Era—” in cooperation with intermediate support organizations for NPOs.
-This seminar offered useful information and expert advice to help NPOs continue their activities under the COVID-19 pandemic.
+In FY2022, in an effort to contribute to the local community, Osaka Gas continued to collaborate with and supported NPOs working to resolve local community issues to help them continue their activities despite the COVID-19 pandemic.

 Sports and Health